whitneyshine/Election_Analysis/README.md

 # Election_Analysis<br><br>

 In this module challenge, I have been asked to help in with the election analysis for the State of Colorado and their respected Election Commission.
 I will be using Python Code through Visual Code Studio to assist the confirmation, analysis, and audit of election results.
-In this election analysis, I will be performing calculations as well as getting calling data from the election csv file. <br><br>
+In this election analysis, I will be performing calculations as well as  calling data from the election results csv file. <br><br>

 **Overview of Election Audit**<br><br>